idlefingers/do-space-sync-action/README.md

 This simple action uses the [vanilla AWS CLI](https://docs.aws.amazon.com/cli/index.html) to sync a directory (either from your repository or generated during your workflow) with a remote DigitalOcean space.

-**Performing this action deletes any files in the bucket that are *not* present in the source directory.** Working on making this optional in the next release!

 ## Usage

 ### `workflow.yml` Example